 - We’ve dealt with copyright infringement and had books removed from Amazon as a result.
 And, one thing that comes with having an original idea as we did is the rise of fast followers (copycats).
 Struggling to stay ahead of those is very hard, but part of the business.
 I know this stuff isn’t the sexy side of writing, but it is necessary to understand it if you want this as a career.
 Becca and I also have the added challenge of being co-authors in different countries.
 We’re happy to shed light on any part of the business end of being an author.

-- To help with the last point, we learned how to create and follow a business plan to help us prioritize better and and manage our time, without which we would never be able to manage all the spinning plates.
-Becca and I have only met twice in real life, so learning how to work with someone remotely, divvy up work and respect one’s another’s expertise really plays into what we do.
-And now of course we have One Stop For Writers and another partner, Lee Powell, which means more teamwork and honing that skill set.
+- To help with the last point, we learned how to create and follow a business plan to help us prioritize better and manage our time, without which we would never be able to manage all the spinning plates.
+Becca and I have only met four times in real life, so learning how to work with someone remotely, divvy up work and respect one’s another’s expertise really plays into what we do.
+And now, of course, we have One Stop For Writers, so twice to manage, plan, and execute.
+We are experts in teamwork and collaboration.

 - We’ve had to figure out how to market ourselves in a world that hates promotion, and use social media the right way (when like most writers, we didn’t quite get social media at first!)
 But, we’ve discovered how to do it and stay true to who we are, building relationships and creating a true community spirit among our readers.

 - Speaking of One Stop for Writers, Becca and I can also add web-based software to the list of strange things we now have experience in.
 Building and then running a site is no easy task and has a learning curve, but again, happy to talk about this if branching away from books is something you guys are considering for yourself.
 One Stop also made it necessary for me to start an online platform from scratch, and so I’ve learned a lot about social media all over again as someone “new” to it, as One Stop is only 5 months old.